Nature Menu

 Be careful of early singers, however, as a small number of chiffchaffs overwinter here and may jump the gun by piping up on a mild day in early March.
 The way to tell that the migrants have definitely arrived is that suddenly chiffchaff song is everywhere.
 As mentioned above, they also make a soft repeated "wheep" call that is very similar to one made by the chaffinch.

 By the time the chiffchaffs arrive, other winter visitors have departed.
-Fieldfares and redwings - flocks of Scandinavian thrushes which winter here - may still be seen on arable fields and in suburban parks in early March, but have generally left by mid month.
+Fieldfares and redwings - flocks of Scandinavian thrushes which winter here - may still be seen on arable fields, holly bushes or in suburban parks in early March, but have generally left by mid month.
 The same is true of siskins from the continent - a bird more common in Scotland and Wales, but still occasionally seen in the south east.
 Their lively chatter alerts you to their presence as they feed on alder trees.

 In most years blackcaps also arrive from the continent in the last few days of March - their song is a more confident version of the dunnock's, with a very decisive finish, but often a long mumbling start when they seem to be struggling to work out their riff.
 Again, you may just hear the occasional overwintering bird trying its luck earlier in the month.